Ayoub-Harimza/Qatar-Real-Estate-Analysis/README.md

 ## Data Preprocessing Steps

-This README provides an overview of the preprocessing steps conducted on a real estate dataset for analysis.
+This part provides an overview of the preprocessing steps conducted on a real estate dataset for analysis.
 For the detailed analysis and code implementation, please refer to the accompanying Jupyter Notebook available [here](https://github.com/Ayoub-Harimza/Qatar-Real-Estate-Analysis/blob/main/Qatar%20Real%20Estate%20Dataset.ipynb).

 In this project, I performed several preprocessing steps on a real estate dataset to ensure its cleanliness and readiness for analysis.
 Below is a summary of the steps undertaken: